examples/demo-project/garden.ymlkind: Projectname: demo-projectenvironments:- name: localproviders:- name: local-kubernetes

 garden dev running, and Garden will automatically re-build, re-deploy, and re-test your project as you work on it.
 If we run

-garden dev inside the Simple Project example, the output should be something like this:
+garden dev inside the Demo Project example, the output should be something like this:

 Now, let's change

 frontend/app.js (e.g. by adding a newline somewhere).
 This should result in something like the following being appended to the log of the

 ✔ frontend → Building frontend:v-9cfd748cd2-1553707229... → Done (took 1.4 sec)✔ frontend → Deploying version v-9cfd748cd2-1553707229... → Done (took 8 sec)ℹ frontend → Service deployed→ Ingress: http://demo-project.local.app.garden/hello-frontend→ Ingress: http://demo-project.local.app.garden/call-backend✔ frontend → Running unit tests → Success (took 3.5 sec)✔ frontend → Running integ tests → Success (took 4.4 sec)🕑 Waiting for code changes`